About my work

 My compositions are meant to stir a viewer's visual taxonomy—to activate and remix notions of imagery and meaning.
 I use archetypal abstract forms and illusory ground constructions to create a framework for self reflection and discovery.
 My hope is that others will engage with the work as I have, sharing both a common and personal experience.

 The digital works I make are created from scratch “by hand” on a personal computer.
 The processes include digital facsimiles of drawing, painting and collage, as well as darkroom techniques like compositing, enlargement and color filtering.
 Many steps and layers are combined to create each unique image.
-My recent paintings and constructions are made using similar techniques creating pathways between the contexts of digital and analog mediums.
+My traditional paintings and constructions are made using similar techniques creating pathways between the contexts of digital and analog mediums.

 I’ve produced thousands of original works and composites since the mid ‘80s.
 Only a few are viewable on this website.
 Please contact me for access to specific works or the complete catalog.